helium/xorf-generator/README.md

 ```

 where the `hotspots.csv` is the list of public keys and edges to include in the
 filter.
-This generates a (large) `descriptor.bin` file with the list of public
+This generates a (large) `descriptor.bin.gz` file with the list of
-keys and edges.
+public keys and edges.

 ### Generate Signing Data